JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-discover-project.md

 ## Targets

 Targets define the platforms to which Kotlin compiles the common code.
 These could be, for example, the JVM, JS, Android, iOS, or Linux.
 The previous example compiled the common code to the JVM and native targets.
-This is how the Kotlin compiler understands that you want to compile to those specific platforms.

 A _Kotlin target_ is an identifier that describes a compilation target.
 It defines the format of the produced binaries, available language constructions, and allowed dependencies.